smcclab/smc-course/_lectures/12-composing.md

 - **Important**: How do you make _sure_ there is interest throughout your work?
 (Don't make it boring)

 Game pieces can involve simple pen+paper rules, or a complex networked game (e.g., created in Pd).
-LENS students have even had text adventures in live coding systems.
+SMC students have even had text adventures in live coding systems.

 ## The Audience